-The Auditor spoke briefly about the ICE staff and ISSA staff knowledge of the NYCHR zero-tolerance policy.
-The Auditor informed those present that he was impressed with the staff and overall operation of the NYCHR, but it was too early in the process to formalize an outcome of the audit and that he would need to review his findings and results of the interviews conducted prior to making a final determination on compliance for the standards.
-The Auditor thanked ERAU, ERO, IHSC and the ISSA staff for their cooperation during the site visit.
+The Auditor spoke briefly about the ICE staff and their knowledge of the Agency's zero-tolerance policy.
+The Auditor informed those present that he was impressed with the staff and overall operation of the ADHR, but it was too early in the process to formalize an outcome of the audit and that he would need to review his findings and results of the interviews conducted prior to making a final determination on compliance for the standards.
+The Auditor thanked the ERAU and ERO staff for their cooperation during the site visit.